 Carrake Spelling Variations

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Carrake has been spelled Carrick, Carick, Carich, Carrich, Karryck, Karrik, Karrick, Kerrich, Kerrick, Carrig, Carrigy, McCarrigy and many more.

 Early Notables of the Carrake family (pre 1700)

-More information is included under the topic Early Carrake Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Carrake Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carrake family to Ireland